Chamber Fellowship

 • How did you hear about the Swan Festival?

 • To apply for financial assistance, you will be required to provide information about your household’s financial circumstances.
-This information helps us assess demonstrated need consistently for both local and international applicants.

-• Household, student, or parent/guardian annual income
+• Parent/guardian annual income

 • Number of dependants supported by the household